Benjamin Aislabie: Cricket

-Aislabie joined the MCC in 1802 and played for the club between 1808 and 1841.
+Aislabie joined the Marylebone Cricket Club (MCC) in 1802 and played for the club between 1808 and 1841.
 He was President of MCC in 1823 and was the first Honorary Secretary of the club, a role he fulfilled between 1822 and his death.
-He is often considered to have been a poor administrator with the club "lurching from crisis to crisis" during his time as Secretary, although he attempted to reduce the detrimental impacts of gambling on the sport during his tenure and, according to an obituary in The Sporting Magazine, was "universally respected" by the club's members.
+He was a poor administrator with the club "lurching from crisis to crisis" during his time as Secretary, although he attempted to reduce the detrimental impacts of gambling on the sport during his tenure and, according to an obituary in The Sporting Magazine, was "universally respected" by the club's members.
 During his time as Secretary the membership of the club almost doubled from around 200 to close to 400.

 In 1838 a bust and portrait of him were commissioned for the Lord's Pavilion and he laid the foundation stone of the tennis court at the ground the same year.
 The portrait, by Henry Dawe, is still in the MCC collection; a mezzotint of it was purchased by the National Portrait Gallery in 1966.
 The painting and one other of Aislabie, which were hanging in the Long Room at Lord's, were removed from display in June 2020 due to his ownership of slaves.
 (Note: The paintings were removed from display in response to a rise in awareness of the legacy of slave ownership following the Black Lives Matter protests of the summer of 2020.
 The MCC also owns another portrait of Aislabie as well as the bust.)

-He played 56 first-class matches, 20 of them for MCC.
+He played in 56 important matches, 20 of them for MCC.
 His playing career was notable for him scoring only 224 runs at a meagre batting average of 3.15 runs per innings.
 His performances were hampered by his girth, and towards the end of his career he was so obese that he had a permanent runner and by the time of his final appearance in 1841, aged 67 and weighing 20 stone, he needed a substitute fielder to field for him as well.
-Statistically he ranks as one of the worst first-class cricketers of all time, although he enjoyed playing the sport and is the third-oldest first-class cricketer on record.
+Statistically he ranks as one of the worst cricketers of all time, although he enjoyed playing the sport and is the third-oldest "top-class" cricketer on record.

 Aislabie often arranged MCC matches with leading public schools.
 He features as a character in the cricket match at Rugby School in the novel Tom Brown's School Days.